MetOffice/lfric_core/documentation/source/pages/applications/application_structure.rst

 which processes instantiated by the application prior to initialisation can be finalised.

-.. _section driver component overview
+.. _section driver component overview:

 The driver layer
 ----------------